aherve/aherve.github.io/source/_posts/2014-02-27-some-cool-functional-programming-with-ruby.markdown

 ### Level 3 : More functional, and a true limit operator

-Now that we have a better feel for it (have we?), let's refactor our derivative operator so that is is _actually_ defined as a limit.
+Now that we have a better feel for it (have we?), let's refactor our derivative operator so that it is _actually_ defined as a limit.
 And hey, let's parametrize the precision that we want since we're at it.

 First, let's write a bunch of tools that are going to be useful:
 ```ruby